gtkforphp/glib/README.md

 Status
 =============
 This is currently very experimental
-There are plans to add appveyor and travis builds for testing
+Travis builds exist for testing
+AppVeyor setup is started but we're missing reliable glib windows builds for vc14

 Requirements
 =============
- * PHP 7.0.0-alpha1+
+ * PHP 7.0.0+
- * Glib 2.28+
+ * Glib 2.40+

-Additional features are supported up to Glib version 2.44
+Additional features are supported up to Glib version 2.52

 Features are enabled at compile time based on the library version they are compiled against.